Car dashboard lights explained: what shouldn’t be ignored?

 Towing hitch warning light

-If you see this icon on the dashboard of your car, make sure a trailer you attached is secured and the plugs are connected properly.
-It’s usually a sign of improperly connected light plug.
+This light typically illuminates when there's an issue related to the towing hitch system.
+If you see this icon on your car's dashboard, make sure the trailer you attached is secured and the plugs are connected properly.

 Adjustable suspension problems light